 Remember, self care is not selfish; it’s an act of stewardship.

-Types Of Self Care:
+Types Of Self Care For Women In Ministry:

 As women in ministry, there are various types of self-care that we should be aware of and prioritize.
 Here are a few essential ones: